wubrg/fantasy_sports/football/communication.md

 ## Official Announcements

-The league uses email to communicate.
+The league uses Discord / Texting to communicate.
-Your team should have a email address that is actively monitored so that important announcements are not missed, nor other important things like trade offers.
+Your team should have access to the private league Discord server and the league fantasy app of choice (currently Sleeper).

 ## General Chat